-In the College of Education, the aviation programs are accredited by the Federal Aviation Administration, OSU was the first university in Oklahoma with a program receiving this designation.
+In the College of Education, the aviation programs are accredited by the Federal Aviation Administration.
+OSU was the first university in Oklahoma with a program receiving this designation.
 The counseling psychology program and the school psychology program are accredited by the American Psychological Association.
 The leisure studies program is accredited by the National Recreation and Park Association, in cooperation with the American Association for Leisure and Recreation with options in leisure service management and therapeutic recreation.
+Athletic training is accredited by the Commission of Accrediting Allied Health Education Programs (CAAHEP).
 All professional education programs are accredited by the National Council for Accreditation of Teacher Education (NCATE), Oklahoma State Board of Education, Oklahoma Commission for Teacher Preparation, and the North Central Association of Colleges and Secondary Schools.
-Business education, as well as technical and industrial education professional education programs, are also accredited by the Oklahoma State Department of Career and Technical Edu-
+Technical and industrial education professional education programs, are also accredited by the Oklahoma State Department of Career and Technical Education.